 CCSD adopted a safety response program known as the Standard Response Protocol (SRP) in January 2020.
 The SRP is a response framework that provides clear, consistent language and response actions for all staff, students, and first responders.
 The SRP is a program made available to school districts by The “I Love U Guys” Foundation and has been adopted by more than 100,000 schools.

 Previously, CCSD used color codes to indicate emergency lockdown (Code Red), administrative lockdown (Code Yellow), or bomb threat evacuation (Code Green).
 The SRP eliminates the need to interpret codes by using plain language that can be quickly understood and put into action during an emergency.

 The five different response protocols in the SRP are:

-- Lockout - Get inside.
+- Secure - Get inside.
 Lock outside doors.
 (Called when there is a threat or hazard outside of the school building)

 - Lockdown - Locks, lights, out of sight.
 (Called when there is a serious threat inside or immediately outside the building)